 Swim with Dolphins

 Swimming with the dolphins on the Big Island can be done by people of all ages and swimming skills.
 Those that have done it describe it as an unforgettable experience that will leave you with memories for a lifetime.
 Do not forget to take your (waterproof) camera.
-Read more about swimming with dolphins on the Big Island.

 Surfing

-Hawaii is literally the birth-place of surfing and the Big Island offers surfing for all levels.
+Hawaii is literally the birthplace of surfing and the Big Island offers surfing for all levels.
 If you have never experienced the thrill of riding a wave, why not sign up for a surfing class at a local surf school?
-Read more about surfing on the Big Island.

 Volunteering

-One way to have fun AND do good at the same time, is to become an volunteer on Hawaii!
-Giving something back to mother nature is guaranteed to be a memorable experience and, besides, it will take you to wilderness that few other visitors (and locals for that matter) will ever experience!
-Read more about the volunteering opportunities on the Big Island.
+One way to have fun AND do good at the same time is to become a volunteer on Hawaii.
+Giving something back to mother nature is guaranteed to be a memorable experience and, besides, it will take you into a wilderness that few other visitors (and locals for that matter) will ever experience!

 Whale Watching

 Hawaii is a great place to go whale watching during in the period between December and May, and the Big Island is one of the most popular Hawaiian Islands for Whale watching.
-Read more about whale watching on the Big Island.

 Ziplining

 Ziplining is an activity where you are attached with a harness to a rope that is strung between a high and a low point.
-The ziplines are built high above scenic areas and features such ravines, jungles, meadows, and forests, and there are plenty of those north of Kona.
-Read more about Ziplining in Kona.
+The zip lines are built high above scenic areas and features such as ravines, jungles, meadows, and forests.
+The ziplining course nearest to Kona is in the forests on the Kohala volcano, and can be enjoyed by themselves or as a ʻzip and dip (in a waterfall) combination.